What it is

 - want to better cope with your busy life.

 - long for more moments of enjoyment, rest, and reflection/silence.

 - are physically affected by tension or stress.

 - would like to deal better with difficult emotions.

-Interested in taking mindfulness training?
-Check the schedule of start dates
+Interested in taking a mindfulness training?
+Check the schedule for start dates